ElementsProject/lightning/doc/lightning-fundchannel.7.md

 - 301: There are not enough funds in the internal wallet (including fees) to create the transaction.
 - 302: The output amount is too small, and would be considered dust.
 - 303: Broadcasting of the funding transaction failed, the internal call to bitcoin-cli returned with an error.
+- 313: The `min-emergency-msat` reserve not be preserved (and we have or are opening anchor channels).

 Failure may also occur if **lightningd** and the peer cannot agree on channel parameters (funding limits, channel reserves, fees, etc.).